WELCOME TO

 buds)

-The name seemed to fit, remembering the youthful days milking
+The name seemed to fit, remembering

-butter, ice cream and sweet cheese curds.
+golden cream we used daily for butter, ice cream and sweet cheese

 Our

-earlier introduction of lemon yellow WORD CRAFT, a very early season
+earlier introduction of lemon yellow WORD CRAFT, a

-chartreuse hued, fragrant yellow has done well here and in many Midwest and
+very early season chartreuse hued, fragrant yellow has done well here and

-East Coast gardens.
-GUERNSEY
+in many Midwest and East Coast gardens.
+GUERNSEY CREAM readily

-CREAM readily provides a strong blooming butter yellow as the end of
+provides a strong blooming butter yellow as the end of the season, making a

-the season, making a nice way to end the season.
+nice way to end the season.

 The